The world has changed. As such, the way many of us do business has changed along with it.

 On your slideshow, make sure to use a uniform background that gives overall uniformity to your presentation.

-Remember, our brains work much fast than we can speak.
-Because of this, it's important to add a little additional text to each of your slides, while talking a little less.
+Remember, our brains work much faster than we can speak.
+Because of this, it's essential to add a bit of additional text to each of your slides while talking a little less.

 This technique helps your audience maintain their focus on your presentation because they're reading additional information with their own eyes.